telerik/maui-docs/controls/toolbar/items/group.md

 * `ItemSpacing`(`double`)&mdash;Specifies the spacing in pixels between the toolbar items in the group.
 * `ItemsSource`(`IList`)&mdash;Specifies a collection of toolbar items to be placed in the group.

-All other properties that can be applied thorug style are the properties exposed for [ToolbarItemView]({%slug toolbar-items%}#styling).
+All other properties that can be applied through style are the properties exposed for [ToolbarItemView]({%slug toolbar-items%}#styling).

 ## See Also